 Properly maintained tires improve the steering, stopping, traction, and load carrying capability of your vehicle.
 Under inflated tires and overloaded vehicles are a major cause of tire failure.
-As mentioned previous, to avoid flat tires and other types of failure, be sure to maintain proper tire inflation.

-It is recommended that the tire pressure be checked at the beginning of each journey, and at least once per week to obtain the maximum life of the tires.
+It is recommended that the tire pressure be checked at the beginning of each journey, and at least once per week during useage to obtain the maximum life of the tires.